ericsonga/TeacherCSP/_sources/CSPWhileAndForLoops/ch8_exercises.rst

         .. tab:: Question

-           Create a function to calculate and return the sum of all of the even numbers from 1 to the passed input using a while loop.
+           Create a function to calculate and return the sum of all of the even numbers from 0 to the passed number (inclusive) using a while loop.

            .. activecode::  ch8ex9q
                 :nocodelens: